 What is a tungsten engagement ring?

-A tungsten engagement ring is exactly what it sounds like: an engagement band made from tungsten carbide instead of a precious metal like gold or platinum.
-Most of the time it is worn by a man.
-The male engagement ring has gone mainstream over the last decade, and a lot of guys want the same "we are engaged" signal their partner gets, without a diamond solitaire that snags on everything.
+A tungsten engagement ring is an engagement band made from tungsten carbide instead of a precious metal like gold or platinum, usually worn by a man.
+The male engagement ring has gone mainstream over the last decade, and a lot of guys want the same "we're engaged" signal their partner gets, without a diamond solitaire that snags on everything.

-Tungsten carbide is a compound of tungsten and carbon, bonded into a ring blank that is genuinely hard.
-On the Mohs scale it rates around 8 to 9, where gold sits near 3 and titanium near 6.
-That hardness is why the surface shrugs off the daily knocks that leave hairline marks on softer metals.
-It is also dense, so the ring has real heft on the finger.
-If you want the full material breakdown, our guide to what tungsten carbide actually is goes deeper on how the metal behaves.
+Tungsten carbide is a tough compound made up of tungsten and carbon.
+It forms what's called a "ring blank," and it's very hard.
+On the Mohs scale of mineral hardness, tungsten carbide rates around 8 to 9.
+Gold sits around 3, and titanium, 6.
+This is why the surface of tungsten carbide rings shrugs off knocks that leave hairline marks on softer metals.
+Tungsten carbide is also very dense, so the ring has real heft when you wear it.
+Our guide to what tungsten carbide actually is goes deeper on how the metal behaves.

-The short version: as a material for a band a man will wear every day, tungsten is one of the strongest options on the market.
-Whether it works as an engagement ring depends on the details below.
+As a material for a daily band, tungsten is one of the strongest options on the market.
+The next section explains if it is feasible to use as an engagement ring.

 Can tungsten really work as an engagement ring?

 Yes, for the right person.
-The confusion happens because "engagement ring" means two very different things depending on who is wearing it.
+The confusion happens because "engagement ring" means two very different things depending on the person wearing it.

-If you are a man shopping for your own engagement band, tungsten is a strong pick.
-You want something that looks sharp, feels substantial, holds up to work and the gym, and does not cost a fortune.
-A clean tungsten band checks every box.
-This is the same logic that makes tungsten a popular wedding band, and the line between the two is thinner than most people think.
-Our breakdown of the difference between an engagement ring and a wedding ring for men is worth a read if you are deciding whether you even need two separate rings.
+For guys shopping for their own engagement bands, tungsten is a strong pick.
+You want a ring that looks sharp, is substantial, can hold up to work and the gym, and doesn't break the bank.
+You've found your answer in clean tungsten bands.
+This is exactly why tungsten is so popular for wedding bands, and the difference between the two is thinner than most people think.
+If you're on the fence about if you need to buy two separate rings, we suggest you check out our breakdown of the difference between an engagement ring and a wedding ring for men.

 Tungsten engagement ring vs a traditional diamond ring

-Most guys weighing a tungsten engagement ring are really comparing it against the default: a gold or platinum band with a diamond.
-Here is how the two stack up on the things that actually matter day to day.
+Most guys choosing to buy a tungsten engagement ring are comparing it to default gold or platinum diamond bands.
+Here's how the two actually compare on a day to day basis.

 | Factor | Tungsten carbide | Gold / platinum + diamond |